How to build a website like Airbnb

 There are a couple of inherent challenges to this model, too.

-Needless to say, Sharetribe has built-in support for the commission business model and an integration to Stripe Connect to process payments safely and reliably.
-(It's also very easy to build flows for membership, listing fee, and lead fee models without coding on Sharetribe, if you're considering those revenue strategies.)
+Needless to say, Sharetribe has built-in support for the commission business model and an integration with Stripe Connect to process payments safely and reliably.
+(It’s also very easy to build flows for membership, listing fee, and lead fee models without coding on Sharetribe, if you’re considering those revenue strategies.)

 For more on marketplace business models and the payment infrastructure, check out our resources on marketplace business models and marketplace payments.

-How to start with a focused scope
+Step 3: Start with a focused scope

 Airbnb is a global marketplace.
 As a customer, you can find a place to stay on Airbnb almost anywhere you can imagine traveling.